 Call time is the best thing for your event.
-Emails tend to get lost in overwhelmed inboxes, so the extra effect of a follow-up phone call cannot be over-emphasized.
+Emails tend to get lost in overwhelmed inboxes so the extra impact of a follow-up phone call cannot be over-emphasized.

-Whatever it is the candidate needs, call time is so important to all campaigns that if fulfilling a small request helps them make more calls, then it’s well worth it.
+Whatever it is the candidate needs, make it happen.
+Call time is so important to all campaigns.
+If fulfilling a small request helps your candidate or host make more calls, then it’s well worth it.